Isaac Becerra: Gimnàstic

 On 31 July 2018, Becerra signed a three-year deal with Gimnàstic de Tarragona still in the second division.
 He appeared in roughly the same number of matches as Bernabé Barragán during the season, as the team finished third from the bottom and were relegated; as a result, his contract was automatically terminated due to a clause.

 Later career

 Becerra joined Córdoba CF on 10 July 2019, on a two-year contract.
 He was sent off the following 16 February in a 2–1 home victory against Sevilla Atlético, for a foul on José Lara.

 After two third-tier campaigns for Córdoba, Becerra returned to his native region on 30 August 2021, signing with Cerdanyola del Vallès FC in the new Segunda División RFEF.
+In summer 2022, he moved to CF Badalona Futur in the same league.

 International career

 In March 2019, Becerra was chosen for the unofficial Catalonia national team for the first time.
-He made his debut on 25 March in a 2–1 win over Venezuela at his former club ground in Girona, coming on as a half-time substitute for Édgar Badía.
+He made his debut on 25 March in a 2–1 win over Venezuela at his former club ground in Girona, coming on as a half-time substitute for Edgar Badia.